diecast/diecast/readme.md

 10. writes the result to the target file
 11. sorts each post by date (useful for things like the post index that follows)

-Each of the above are just types that implement the `Handle` trait. `chain!` is a helper macro for the `Chain` handler that simply chains multiple handlers together in a sequence.
-Common combinations of handlers could be condensed into a single handler for ease of use.

 Notice that it depends on the templates rule, which guarantees that it will be processed only after the templates have been processed.

 ``` rust